Johns Hopkins' Symantec Contract Has Expired

 Malware Information and Advice

-Malicious software include viruses, worms, trojans, adware, spyware and similar threats.
+Malicious software includes viruses, worms, trojans, adware, spyware and similar threats.
 "Malware" can slow down your computer or network access, steal private information, or be used by hackers to attack other machines.
-It can be spread by opening e-mail attachments, visiting websites, using infected USB flash drives, CDs, or DVDs, or by installing disguised video players, playing infected media files, or even using purported anti-malware programs.
+It can be spread by opening e-mail attachments, visiting websites, using infected USB flash drives, CDs, or DVDs, by installing disguised video players, playing infected media files, or even by using purported anti-malware programs.
 Even careful and conscientious users can have malware on their computers.
-If you suspect that you have installed malware, you should:
+If you suspect that you have installed malware or more more information, please visit our malware information and advice page.